Sentinel Dome and Taft Point in Yosemite.

 10. Can you drive to Taft Point?

 No, you cannot drive directly to Taft Point.
-You must park your car at the trailhead and hike about 1.2 miles one-way to reach Taft Point.
+You must park your car at the trailhead and hike about 1.2 miles (1.9 km) one way to reach Taft Point.

 What to Bring to Yosemite